simboli/quiz-flask-app/README.md

 ## Database Structure

-The Quiz App uses a MySQL database to store questions, quiz logs, and session information.
+The Quiz App uses a MySQL database and json files to store questions, quiz logs, and session information.
 Below are the descriptions of the fields in the main files and tables:

 ### Questions Table (file `questions.json`)